Welcome to today's edition of the Rush 24-7 podcast.

 They think he's a Supreme Court elected president.

-They haven't they still haven't gotten over it.
+They still haven't gotten over it.

-These people are they have become irrational.
+These people aren't, they have become irrational.

 I mean, what is rational about running against George W. Bush in the 2008 election?